Starting much later than normal again today.

 This is basically the eternal battle of everyone.

-But I want to take this opportunity to outline the value in applying such pressure to yourself from time to time (or all the time if it comes externally):
+But I want to take this opportunity to outline the value of applying such pressure to yourself from time to time (or all the time if it comes externally):

 We are driven by ‘fear’ and ‘urgency’ – so there’s a range of tactics all at play literally right now –